Heavy Vehicle Inspection Scheme

 This manual has been developed and revised by the National Heavy Vehicle Regulator (NHVR) to enable a nationally consistent roadworthy approach to heavy vehicle inspections.

-DPTI have developed checklists for Change of Ownership Inspections which outline components that will be inspected.
+DPTI has developed checklists for Change of Ownership Inspections which outline components that will be inspected.

 Register for Updates